 For us as equity investors, the far more important consideration is interest rates.
 An (admittedly unrealistic) illustration:

-–The government sells a 10-year Treasury with a coupon rate (many years ago, bonds had little coupons attached that holders clipped and cashed in at the local bank) of 2%.
+–The government sells a 10-year Treasury with a coupon rate of 2% (Why coupon rate?
+Many years ago, bonds had little coupons attached to the edges of the bond certificate, each one of which gave you the right to an interest payment.
+Holders clipped them and cashed in at the local bank).
 The deal: $20 a year + $1000 back ten years hence.

-Is the 2% bond still worth $1000.
-No. The holder of the earlier bond gets $30 a year less than the new bond that is selling for $1000, so it can’t be worth the same as the new bond that’s selling for $1000.
+Is the 2% bond still worth $1000?
+No. The holder of the earlier bond gets $30 a year less than the new bond that is selling for $1000, so it can’t be worth the same.

 –same situation, only with two 30-year Treasuries with different coupons.